svaksha/aksh/README.md

 # aksh

-My personal reference bibliography of STEM resources, books, technical notes, conference/ workshop jottings, [scientific](https://en.wikipedia.org/wiki/Outline_of_science) research papers and [grey literature](https://en.wikipedia.org/wiki/Grey_literature) that makes an interesting read.
+My personal reference bibliography of STEM resources, books, technical notes, conference/ workshop jottings, [scientific](https://en.wikipedia.org/wiki/Outline_of_science) research papers and [grey literature](https://en.wikipedia.org/wiki/Grey_literature) and just about anything that makes an interesting read.
+Since this is a personal dumpspace for bookmarks, expect it to perpetually be in a state of randomly ordered chaos.

 ----